ChakshuGureja/ChakshuGureja.github.io/README.md

   •Pulling pallets of merchandise to the sales floor for overnight processing <br> •Assisting in stocking the sales floor as assigned and providing customer service when    necessary <br> •Label and placing overstock merchandise. <br>
-### Warehouse Cordinator
-<b> T-force Logistics June 2022 - present </b><br>

-•Responsible for providing recommendation of need for more drivers.<br>
-•Manage routes of drivers as required.<br>
-•Responsible for generating several reports such as performance reports and attendance of drivers.<br>
-•Scannning all the undelivered parcels in their respective folders.<br>
-•Emailing appropriate exception to the customers.<br>
-•Calling customers for the correction of their addresses.<br>
-•Communicated with the other department as required.

 ### Peer Mentor